Curtis Hannah: Creation and casting

-In 2020 Daniels was again asked to reprise the role due to fan reception of the character.
+In 2020, Daniels was again asked to reprise the role due to fan demand for the character.
 He had expected his previous departure to be permanent but thought, "It’s been great, especially as I know how hard it is to consistently act in this country.
 It’s been great that I’ve had that – to be able to go back to Curtis."
 The return saw a reunion with on-screen brother Reuben Milner who also returned to the soap.
 Daniels highlighted the development undergone throughout the character's time onscreen, "I’ve done him for like three years screen-time wise, so I’m pretty used to how he is and how he reacts to things.
 He kind of has quite a bit of freedom because he came in as a bad boy and now he’s a cop, so he can kind of play both sides and that’s fun to do."
 Daniels continued playing Curtis in a recurring manner throughout the following year.

+Starring as part of online spinoff Shortland Street: Retribution, Daniels departed the role of Curtis when he was killed off in the show's final episode.
+He was happy to film his final scenes with on-screen brother Milner and partner Ngahuia Piripi (Esther Samuels), "It was cool to be able to take a character I know so well and have played for so long and be able to try and push him even more ...
+We were able to give the scenes a bit more time which is always nice and I’m super grateful that I got to cap Curtis’ journey alongside Reubs (Milner) and Nga (Piripi) who have both been such an integral part of him as a character."